SteveShengStar/teamhub/README.md

 1. Install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
 2. Copy the contents of `/backend/data/config.template.json` into `/backend/data/config.json`
 3. Install MongoDB and MongoDB Compass
-4. Go to the root directory and run `docker build ./docker -t teamhub` or `npm run build:docker`
+4. Go to the root directory and run `npm run build:docker`
 5. To start the server, simply go to the root directory and run `docker-compose up -d`
 6. To run a command in the docker container, first run `docker exec -it teamhub_nodejs /bin/sh`, which will open up a shell into the container and then you can run whichever commands you wish.
 To exit out of the container, press Ctrl + C.
-7. Now, you can run all your typical npm commands.
-Please run `npm ci`, `npm run dev`.
-Wait a few moments.
-You should get a message saying `Successfully Compiled ...`
+7. Wait a second then try opening localhost:3000 in your browser
 8. After finishing a work session, you can exit out of the container, press Ctrl + C. Type `exit` in your shell.
 Then, stop all containers by running `docker-compose stop`

 To run tests locally, use the command `npm run test` **when you are in a shell inside `teamhub_nodejs` the docker container** to ensure there were no breaking changes (see step 5 above).
 If you are not inside the `teamhub_nodejs` the docker container, it will not connect to the database.